danilevy1212/cv-latex/README.md

 # cv-latex

-My CV and coverletter template, written in latex.
+My CV and cover letter template, written in latex.
+The final document can be viewed at [cv.dlevy.me](https://cv.dlevym.me/).

 ## Special Mentions